 Harvey Weinstein sexual harassment scandal: Hollywood reacts

+Presidential candidate Hillary Clinton on Tuesday joined the growing chorus of famous faces speaking out in the wake of numerous reports detailing Hollywood mogul Harvey Weinstein's alleged mistreatment of women.

-Hollywood is dealing with the aftermath of a bombshell New York Times report which detailed mogul Harvey Weinstein’s alleged sexual misconduct toward women spanning decades -- and that he has made eight settlements related to the accusations.
+A bombshell New York Times story was published last week describing Weinstein’s alleged sexual misconduct toward women spanning decades.
+It also said that he has made eight settlements related to the accusations.

-In the fallout from the story, Weinstein was fired by The Weinstein Company - the studio he cofounded with his brother, Bob - during the weekend.
+In the fallout from the Oct.
+5 story, Weinstein was fired by The Weinstein Company - the studio he co-founded with his brother, Bob - during the weekend.

 Weinstein, the Times report said, settled for $100,000 with “Scream” actress Rose McGowan in 1997 following a hotel room incident.
 The settlement, however, didn’t admit guilt, the paper described a legal document as saying.